Equidistribution of $q$-orbits of closed geodesics: Weyl sums

 \section{Weyl sums}

 In this section we will bound the Weyl sums not contributing to the main term (i.e. the non-residual spectrum).
-The idea is to relate the Weyl sums to Dirichlet twists of the $L$-functions of the relevant test function.
-This is exactly the content of the Birch--Stevens formula (which takes the place of the \emph{Waldspurger formula} in the approach of Duke).
+The idea is to relate the Weyl sums to Dirichlet twists of the $L$-functions of the relevant Hecke--Maa{\ss} form.
+This is exactly the content of the Birch--Stevens formula (which takes the place of the Waldspurger formula in the automorphic approach to Duke's theorem).
 First of all we will develop such a formula in sufficient generality for our purposes.